deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 1. In the left-hand menu, in the `Security` section, click on `Secrets and variables` and select `Actions`.
 1. In the `Secrets` tab click the `New repository secret` button.
 1. Set the `Name` to: `POWERSHELL_GALLERY_API_KEY`
-1. Set the `Secret` to the API key value that you copied in the previous step.
+1. Set the `Secret` to the API key value that you copied in the previous section.

 Next we want to create an Environment so that stable module versions require manual approval before being published to the gallery:

+1. You should still be in the `Settings` section of your repository.
 1. In the left-hand menu, in the `Environments` section, click on `Environments`.
 1. Click the `New environment` button.
-1. Set the `Name` to: `production`
+1. Set the `Name` to (all lowercase): `production`
 1. Click the `Configure environment` button.
-1. Check the `Required reviewers` checkbox and add the appropriate reviewers.
+1. Check the `Required reviewers` checkbox and add the usernames of the people allowed to approve new stable version deployments.
 1. Click the `Save protection rules` button.

-If your account does not meet [the requirements to use `Environments`](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), the `Environments` section will not be available.
+If your GitHub account does not meet [the requirements to use `Environments`](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), the `Environments` section will not be available.
-You will instead need to use [the Manual Workflow Approval action](https://github.com/marketplace/actions/manual-workflow-approval).
+You will instead need to add [the Manual Workflow Approval action](https://github.com/marketplace/actions/manual-workflow-approval) to [the deployment workflow](/.github/workflows/build-test-and-deploy-powershell-module.yml) to block deployments until they are approved.

 </details>